 What’s more, it also comes with some basic responsiveness built directly in!

 HubSpot comes with a wide variety of modules for you to choose from, such as rich text, header and form.
 On top of this, an extra layer of customisation is available via global groups and custom modules.

-Global Groups are one or more modules, grouped and structured in a way that needs to be consistent across all pages.
+One or more modules, grouped and structured in a way that needs to be consistent across all pages.
 A good example of this would be the header and footer.
 Easily created from the context menu, once edited, all instances are automatically updated too.

-Custom Modules allow you to write your own HTML code, add editable areas and package it all up into one reusable module.
+Allows you to write your own HTML code, add editable areas and package it all up into one reusable module.
 For example, your website uses a tabbed section that is styled the same each time, but has different content for each page it is on.
 HubSpot’s builder allows you to create these modules, applying the HTML, CSS and JS directly.

 You can even define snippets that can be repeated as many times as required, particularly useful on galleries.

 To coincide with the Drag and Drop Template Builders, HubSpot provides a Drag and Drop Form Builder too.
 Once the form has been set up, applying it is as easy as selecting the correct module and choosing the form from a dropdown.